This is probably the hardest blog post I’ve written.

 After writing this, part of me wants to crawl into a dark closet and cry.
 But I did most of that long ago.

-There’s another part of me that can’t believe how good my life is, and is far beyond just grateful for everything I have…my family, my Veronica, my children—Emma, Abby, Titus, and Zoe—this blog, and each and every person who reads it.
+There’s another part of me that can’t believe how good my life is, and is far beyond just grateful for everything I have.
 That part of me wants to cry too—tears of gratitude.

 I’m also grateful for the time I got to spend with the friends I wrote about in this post who’ve moved on.